lonbinder/EdgeJitter/README.md

 API script for Autodesk Fusion 360.
 Takes a line in sketch and "jitters" it (adding random convex, concave shapes).
 Today, this only supports work on SketchLine curves that are along the X or Y axis.

 Currently supported shapes:
+ - Rectangles
+ - Arcs (hemi-ellipses)
- - Fixed rectangle (square)
+ - Triangles
- - Hemi-circle (half a circle as an arc)

 Planned shapes:
- - Random rectangle ratios
- - Random depth arcs (not hemi-circles)
  - Arc+line combos

 Potential additional features to add: